 Employer identification number (EIN).
 Enter the nine-digit EIN assigned to the organization.
-If the organization does not have an EIN, it must apply for one.
-An EIN can be applied for:
+If the organization doesn't have an EIN, it must apply for one.
+An EIN can be applied for online by visiting the IRS website at www.irs.gov/EIN.
+The organization may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
+Customers outside the United States or U.S. possessions may also apply for an EIN by calling 267-941-1099 (toll call).

-- Online-Click on the Employer ID Numbers link at https://www.irs.gov/ Businesses.
-The EIN is issued immediately once the application information is validated. - By faxing or mailing Form SS-4, Application for Employer Identification Number.

-Corporations located in the United States or U.S. possessions can use the online application.
-Foreign corporations should call 1-267-941-1099 for more information on obtaining an EIN.

-The online application process is not yet available for organizations with addresses in foreign countries.
+The online application process isn't yet available for organizations with addresses in foreign countries.

-If the organization has not received its EIN by the time the return is due, write "Applied for" in the space provided for the EIN.
+If the organization hasn't received its EIN by the time the return is due, write "Applied for" in the space provided for the EIN.
 See Pub.
 583, Starting a Business and Keeping Records, for details.

 Income and deductions.
-Campaign contributions and other exempt function income are generally not includible in income; likewise, campaign expenditures and other exempt function expenditures are not deductible.
-To be deductible in computing political organization taxable income, expenses must be directly connected with the production of political organization taxable income.
+Campaign contributions and other exempt function income are generally not includible in income; likewise, campaign expenditures and other exempt function expenditures aren't deductible.
+To be deductible in figuring political organization taxable income, expenses must be directly connected with the production of political organization taxable income.
 In those cases where expenses are attributable to the production of both exempt function income and political organization taxable income, the expenses should be allocated on a reasonable and consistent basis.
 Only the portion allocable to the production of political organization taxable income may be deducted.
 No deduction is allowed for general administrative or indirect expenses.

 Line 7.
 Other income and nonexempt function expenditures.
-Enter the income from other sources, such as:
+Enter the income from other sources, such as the following.

-- Exempt function income that was not properly segregated for exempt functions. - Income received in the ordinary course of a trade or business. - Ordinary income from the trade or business activities of a partnership (from Schedule K-1 (Form 1065), Part III, box 1). - Exempt function income (minus any deductions directly connected with the production of that income) taxable under section 527(i)(4) for failure to timely file Form 8871, Political Organization Notice of Section 527 Status.
+- Exempt function income that wasn't properly segregated for exempt functions. - Income received in the ordinary course of a trade or business. - Ordinary income from the trade or business activities of a partnership (from Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc., Part III, box 1). - Exempt function income (minus any deductions directly connected with the production of that income) taxable under section 527(i)(4) for failure to timely file Form 8871.
 Include amounts whether or not segregated for use for an exempt function.